Medley, Florida: History

 The community was named after its founder, Sylvester Medley.
 The Town of Medley was officially incorporated as a municipality on May 1, 1949, but Sylvester had settled the current town in 1905, and farmed there until his death in 1950.
 Located in the western part of the county, its primary tax base is industrial development, explaining its small population and high density.
 The town is home to a Rinker plant, one of its largest businesses.
 It is also home to the Titan America Pennsuco Cement Plant.

 Geography

-The approximate coordinates for the Town of Medley is located 12 mi northwest of downtown Miami at (25.858307, –80.339141).
+The approximate coordinates for the Town of Medley is located 12 mi northwest of downtown Miami.

 It is bordered to the north by Hialeah Gardens and to the east by Hialeah.
 Doral is to the south.
 The Miami Canal forms the border between Medley and the cities of Hialeah Gardens and Hialeah.

 According to the United States Census Bureau, the town has a total area of 6.0 sqmi.
 5.1 sqmi of it are land and 0.9 sqmi of it (14.95%) are water.